slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"All these years that I had spent in the service of mankind brought me nothing but insults and humiliation."
 -- Nikola Tesla [1856]*

 > *"I have no special talent.
-I am only passionately curious."
+I am only passionately curious." (...)
+"The true sign of intelligence is not knowledge but imagination." (...)
+"The measure of intelligence is the ability to change."
 -- Albert Einstein [1879]*

 > *"Genious is finding the invisible links between things."